VasuTammisetti/VasuTammisetti/README.md

 </td>
 <td width="50%">

-### Why VLMs for ADAS Matter
+### Why VLMs & VLAs for ADAS Matter

 Traditional ADAS perception requires thousands of annotated images per object class and weeks of model training.
-Vision Language Models change this paradigm:
+Vision Language Models -- and the Vision-Language-Action models built on top of them -- change this paradigm:

 - **Zero-shot capability** -- Understands new driving scenarios without retraining
+- **Reasoning, not just detection** -- VLA models explain *why* an action is chosen, then output the action itself (trajectory, steering, control)
 - **Natural language output** -- Produces human-readable scene descriptions instead of just bounding boxes
-- **Multi-task in one model** -- Object detection, hazard assessment, and driving recommendations from a single forward pass
+- **Multi-task in one loop** -- Object detection, hazard assessment, planning and control from one pipeline
-- **Annotation-free** -- Eliminates the most expensive bottleneck in ADAS development
+- **Annotation-free perception** -- Eliminates the most expensive bottleneck in ADAS development
 - **Foundation model leverage** -- Builds on billions of parameters pre-trained on diverse visual knowledge

-This represents the future direction of perception systems in autonomous driving, where foundation models complement traditional detection pipelines for richer situational awareness.
+This represents the future direction of perception and planning in autonomous driving, where foundation models complement traditional detection pipelines for richer situational awareness and explainable decisions.

 </td>
 </tr>